zaproxy/front-end-tracker/README.md

 You can then react to this topics by subscribing to the `mailbox`.

-For example, one can log DOM events informations using the following code:
+For example, one can log DOM events' information using the following code:

 ```javascript
 const topic = 'dom-events';